agraef/midizap/README.md

 ## Description

-The `midizap` program translates MIDI input into X keystrokes, mouse button presses, scroll wheel events, or, as an option, MIDI output.
-It does this by checking the (name and class of the) window which has keyboard focus and picking a suitable set of translations from its configuration (midizaprc) file.
-Default translations for programs not explicitly specified in the configuration file can be given as well.
+The `midizap` program translates Jack MIDI input into X keystrokes, mouse button presses, scroll wheel events, or, as an option, MIDI output.
+It does this by matching the (name and class of the) focused window against the regular expressions for each application section in its configuration (midizaprc) file, and using a matching set of translations if available.
+Default translations for applications not explicitly matching any of the sections in the configuration file can be given as well.

-Incoming MIDI messages can generate sequences of multiple keystrokes, including the pressing and releasing of modifier keys.
+By these means incoming MIDI messages can be translated to sequences of multiple mouse actions and keystrokes, including the pressing and releasing of modifier keys.
 In addition, MIDI messages can be generated and output using Jack MIDI.

 The midizaprc file is just an ordinary text file which you can edit to configure the program for use with any kind of application taking keyboard, mouse or MIDI input.
 An example.midizaprc file containing sample configurations for some  applications is included in the sources.